IBM Personal Computer XT

 The IBM Personal Computer XT (model 5160, often shortened to PC/XT) is the second computer in the IBM Personal Computer line, released on March 8, 1983.
 Except for the addition of a built-in hard drive and extra expansion slots, it is very similar to the original IBM PC model 5150 from 1981.

-Name

 IBM did not specify an expanded form of "XT" on the machine, press releases, brochures or documentation, but some publications expanded the term as "eXtended Technology" or just "eXTended".

 Features

-The XT was regarded as an incremental improvement over the PC and a disappointment compared to the next-generation successor that some had anticipated.
+The XT was regarded as an incremental improvement over the IBM PC and a disappointment compared to the next-generation successor that some had anticipated.
 Compared to the original IBM PC, the XT has the following major differences: